Jcobzajac/bucket-optimizer-aws/README.md

 ## Architecture

-This project was created as a solution for this type of the problem.
-Original proposal was a little bit different in terms of components of the flow, which can be found there:
+This project was created as a solution for this type of problem.
+The original proposal was slightly different in terms of the components in the flow, which can be found here:

 https://aws.amazon.com/blogs/architecture/expiring-amazon-s3-objects-based-on-last-accessed-date-to-decrease-costs/

-**Current architecture represented via diagram below:**
+**The current architecture is represented in the diagram below:**

 ![Bucket-Optimizer](./images/newdiagram.drawio.svg)